Anton Gunn: Early life, education and non-profit career

-He currently resides in Charleston, SC with his wife, Tiffany & daughter, Ashley.

-Early years

 After finishing his football career at the University of South Carolina, Gunn worked as a community organizer and a nonprofit executive for twelve years in South Carolina and Washington, D.C. before getting involved in politics.
 Peter Dreier listed Gunn as one of the 50 Young Progressive Activists Who Are Changing America.

+Political career

 Gunn was the political director for Barack Obama's 2008 presidential primary campaign in South Carolina.
 Gunn also served as a delegate to the 2008 Democratic National Convention in Denver, Colorado.